-DOE regulations specify extensive criteria an institution must satisfy to establish that it has the requisite "administrative capability" to participate in Title IV Programs.
+DOE regulations specify extensive criteria an institution must satisfy to establish that it has the requisite "administrative capability" to participate in Title IV Programs, and the DOE is currently engaged in a rulemaking process that may expand the number and scope of these criteria.
 For a description of these criteria, see Part I, Item 1.
 "Business - Regulatory Environment - Administrative Capability."

 If we are found not to have satisfied the DOE's "administrative capability" requirements, or otherwise failed to comply with one or more DOE requirements, one or more of our institutions and its additional locations, could be limited in its access to, or lose, Title IV Program funding.
-This could adversely affect our revenue, as we received approximately 77% of our revenue (calculated based on cash receipts) from Title IV Programs in 2020, which would have a significant impact on our business and results of operations.
+This could adversely affect our revenue, as we received approximately 75% of our revenue (calculated based on cash receipts) from Title IV Programs in 2021, which would have a significant impact on our business and results of operations.
 The DOE has placed all of our institutions on provisional certification based on findings in recent audits of the institutions' Title IV compliance that the DOE alleges identified deficiencies in regulations related to DOE regulations regarding an institutions' level of administrative capability.
 See Part I. Item 1.
 "Business - Regulatory Environment - Regulation of Federal Student Financial Aid Programs."